farjs/farjs/README.md

 Shows all the intercepted `console.log` and `console.error` messages, since the app itself is rendered to the console.

+### Inputs

+Shows input keys sequences.

 ### Colors

-Shows possible colors with their `hex` codes for current terminal.
+Shows possible colors with their `hex` codes for current terminal/theme.

 ## FAQ